isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 2. Ensure that the fingerprint is unidirectional, so that the fingerprint can prove the existence of the data, but the data cannot be derived from the fingerprint.
 3. Maintain the validity of authenticity checks such as signatures through the fingerprint.

-A fingerprint that is generated through a hash function such as SHA-256 or a newer function such as BLAKE3 will generally meet the first two requirement.
+A fingerprint that is generated through a hash function such as SHA-256 or a newer function such as BLAKE3 will generally meet the first two requirements.

 The third requirement is designed to support the requirements for Data Minimization in §3.1.1, above.
 If data is hashed, but any signature is applied to the hash rather than the original data, then a holder can choose to elide the data or not, as they see fit, but the signature still remains valid.